igor-olikh/fladar/docs/OPEN_SOURCE_CHECKLIST.md

 - [ ] Issues are enabled
 - [ ] README badges are added (optional)
 - [ ] Branch protection is configured (recommended)
+- [ ] SECURITY.md is accessible (GitHub will show security policy link)

 ---